zafe/vivid-gradients/README.md

 # VividGradients

+> Animated SwiftUI mesh gradient you configure with a `Codable` `GradientConfig` — presets, motion styles, and a copy-as-Swift export. iOS 18+.

-An animated SwiftUI **mesh gradient** you configure with a value type.
-Feed it a `GradientConfig` and it renders a lattice of coloured control points whose interior flows according to a chosen motion style — drift, orbit, swirl, flag, radiance, ripple, spiral, and more.
+Feed `GradientView` a `GradientConfig` and it renders a lattice of coloured control points whose interior flows according to a chosen motion style — drift, orbit, swirl, flag, radiance, ripple, spiral, and more.

 Requires iOS 18 / macOS 15 / visionOS 2 (uses `MeshGradient`).